[Better Sex Products Review] For Play Couples’ Chocolate

 To that end, I thought it was time to bust some myths.
 So let’s look at the truth about STIs and sexual health when using toys, shall we?

-You Can’t Transmit an STI via Sex Toys, Right!?
+You Can’t Get an STI from a Sex Toy, Right!?

 Sorry to break it to you, but you can.
-What you cannot do is get an STI spontaneously from using a sex toy alone.
+What you cannot do is get an STI or STD spontaneously from using a sex toy alone.
 That’s impossible.

 If a person who has a sexually transmitted infection (STI) uses a toy and then shares it with a non-infected partner, though, that person can contract the infection.
 This applies to STIs that spread via bodily fluids (such as blood, semen, and vaginal fluid) and those that spread via skin-to-skin contact.
 If you’re doing anal play, there’s an additional risk for infections that spread through fecal matter such as Hepatitis A, B, and C. It also applies to conditions such as bacterial vaginosis (BV) and yeast infections, by the way, though these aren’t STIs.

-Most STIs cannot live for very long outside the body.
+Most STI microbes cannot live for very long outside the body, including on the surface of a toy.
 However, this may still be longer than you think!
 One study showed that Human Papillomavirus (HPV) was still present on thermoplastic elastomer (TPE) sex toys 24 hours later after cleaning in 40% of cases.
 Other infections can last anything from minutes to hours or, rarely, days or weeks outside the body.
 This means that sharing a toy in quick succession is the highest risk activity.
 However, you’re still potentially at risk if you share an unsterilised toy even some time later.

 An aside for the kinksters: if you are using toys that can break the skin (such as whips, floggers, and so on) then be aware that STIs can be transmitted through blood if you are using the toy on more than one person.
-Once a toy has blood on it, the most sensible thing is to consider it as belonging exclusively to that person.
+Once a toy has blood on it, consider it as belonging exclusively to that person.
 And if you play with rope, ropes that touch naked genitals or get sexual fluids on them should either be washed (if possible) or used exclusively on that person from then on.

 Washing Your Toys is Not Enough

-One of the biggest problems with porous sex toys, and the reason I do not recommend them, is that they can never be fully sterilised.
+One of the biggest problems with porous sex toys is that you cannot fully sterilise them.
 This means that they can harbour bacteria in the material itself.
 This is not just an STI transmission risk, but also incredibly unhygienic even if only one person is using the toy.
 If you must use a porous toy, always use a barrier such as a condom.

-So What Can We Do to Stay Safe?
+So If You Can Get an STI or STD from a Toy, What Can We Do to Stay Safe?

 None of this is to say you shouldn’t share toys at all.
 If you know what you’re doing and take a few basic precautions, it’s actually one of the lower-risk forms of partnered sex.
 It’s also hot as fuck, obviously.